 If you do not see your company listed, ask your human resources or benefits department whether they offer adoption benefits.
 Just because your company is not on the list doesn’t mean that they don’t offer anything.

-Families have come up with some incredibly creative fundraiser ideas to help them afford the high cost of adoption.
-In another article about how to afford infertility (and adoption) we wrote about a family who collected donations through a personal adoption blog and another who held a wine tasting fundraiser.
+Adopting parents have come up with some incredibly creative fundraiser ideas to help them afford the high cost of adoption.
+In another article about how to afford infertility (and adoption), we wrote about a family that collected donations through a personal adoption blog and another that held a wine tasting fundraiser.
 Other families hold garage sales to make extra money.

 One Hundred Good Wishes is an organization that helps you collect donations from friends and family.
 If you have an approved home study you can set up a free One Hundred Good Wishes page to raise financial support for your adoption.
 Those who visit your page can leave a good wish message and make a donation directly to your PayPal account.

 T-shirt fundraising is another avenue to consider.
 Bonfire Funds features free adoption shirt designs, allowing users create and sell custom apparel without any upfront costs.
 At the end of a successful fundraiser, Bonfire prints and ships shirts directly to supporters and sends the profits and donations to the organizer.

 Other fundraiser ideas include bake sales, bingo and raffles, family bike-a-thons, and a pamper day where you ask a stylist, masseuse, manicurist, etc. to donate services for a day and you charge a modest amount to go toward adoption expenses.